 The Wheelock Student Center is home to a variety of Student Affairs and Business Services departments as well as ASUPS and many meeting rooms.
-Decisions on the allocation of space to these various components are made by the Assistant Director of Wheelock Student Center and Union Board.
+Decisions on the allocation of space to these various components are made by the Director of Student Life Operations and Union Board.
 The space assigned to each unit ends at the doorway of each respective unit, unless otherwise stipulated here.

-Policies for the Wheelock Student Center are primarily developed by the Union Board with the advice and direction from the Assistant Director for Student Activities/Wheelock Student Center.
+Policies for the Wheelock Student Center are primarily developed by the Union Board with the advice and direction from the Director of Student Life Operations.
 Students, faculty, and staff can submit policy suggestions to the Union Board agenda at any time.
 The policies and procedures are developed to allow for the smooth operation and usage of the center.
 They are developed in a manner which attempts to strike a balance between the numerous and varied needs of the facility's patrons and tenants.

 Call Security at x3311.